DeepImageSearch: Benchmarking Multimodal Agents for Context-Aware Image Retrieval in Visual Histories: Introduction

-However, this paradigm faces significant challenges when handling complex user intents that cannot be fully captured by a single visual embedding.
+However, this paradigm faces significant challenges when handling complex user intents that cannot be fully captured by a single visual embedding, particularly in personal albums where users rely on contextual cues such as events, time, and companions to locate specific memories~\cite{DBLP:conf/mm/NaamanHWGP04, DBLP:journals/puc/WhittakerBC10}.
 Recent reasoning-intensive~\cite{think-and-then-embed} or agentic approaches~\cite{AutoCIR, MRACIR} address this limitation by employing language models to decompose queries or incorporate external knowledge to refine the search target before matching (as shown in Figure~\ref{fig: ImageRetrievalEnvolve}~(b), where the model infers a specific jersey number from a player's name).
 While these methods improve semantic understanding, they still operate under the independent matching assumption, \textit{i.e.}, the target image can be identified in isolation once the textual intent is clarified.
 In reality, user intents often require information inherently distributed across temporal or causal image sequences, requiring reasoning that interleaves textual and visual evidence.
 For example, as illustrated in Figure~\ref{fig: ImageRetrievalEnvolve}~(c), a user is searching for concert photos where \textit{``only the lead singer appears on stage''.} The user's collection may contain numerous visually similar concert photos, and the target images themselves lack distinctive features to verify the specific event.
 However, if the user recalls a \textit{``blue-and-white event logo''} at the venue, this clue serves as an anchor to first identify the correct event, after which the targets can be located.
 Crucially, the evidence required to resolve this query (the logo) and the target (the singer) appear in different images.
 Since the target cannot be distinguished by appearance alone, models must perform \textbf{corpus-level contextual reasoning}: actively exploring and chaining scattered visual evidence within the corpus.
 Unlike static knowledge retrieval, this dynamic capability remains largely unexplored by existing benchmarks.

 To address this limitation, we propose \textbf{DeepImageSearch}, a novel paradigm that reformulates image retrieval as an agentic exploration task.
 Different from conventional methods that use a static corpus for passive ranking, DeepImageSearch requires models to discover latent logical structures within the data itself through active exploration.
 Under this paradigm, models must autonomously plan search trajectories, coordinate fine-grained perception tools, and connect scattered clues to build evidence chains.
 This transforms retrieval from a one-shot matching task into a multi-step reasoning process, bridging the gap between complex user queries and precise targets.